aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/DatabaseDialects.md

 - [AuroraMySQLDatabaseDialect](../../mysql/lib/dialect/aurora_mysql_database_dialect.ts)
   - This dialect is an extension of MySQLDatabaseDialect, but also implements the `TopologyAwareDatabaseDialect` interface.

-Once the custom dialect class has been created, tell the AWS Advanced NodeJS Wrapper to use it by setting a `customDatabaseDialect` parameter.
+Once the custom dialect class has been created, tell the AWS Advanced NodeJS Wrapper to use it by setting the `customDatabaseDialect` parameter.
 It is not necessary to set the `dialect` parameter in this case.
 See below for an example:

 ```typescript
 myDialect: DatabaseDialect = new CustomDialect();